Lievven/Snappy-Mod/README.md

 A. Enable the advanced section of the tool.

 Q. I was hoping I could set my own distance for the snapping points. \
 A. You can!
-Simply enable the advanced section of the tool.
+Simply enable the advanced section of the tool and play around with the Spacing sliders.

 Q. Why is there 2 sliders for spacing and offset each? \
 A. If you turn off the locked aspect ratio, you can set a separate spacing and offset for each axis.
 Useful for isometric maps.